martinvonz/jj/docs/contributing.md

 We appreciate [bug
 reports](https://github.com/martinvonz/jj/issues/new?template=bug_report.md)
-about any problems, however small, lurking in [our documentation website](https://martinvonz.github.io/jj/prerelease) or in the `jj help
+about any problems lurking in [our documentation website](https://martinvonz.github.io/jj/prerelease) or in the `jj help
-<command>` docs.
+<command>` docs, however small the problems are.
 If a part of the bug report template does not apply, you can
 just delete it.

 Before reporting a problem with the documentation website, we'd appreciate it if